MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ### -VirtualDisk
-Gets the StorageSubsystem associated with the specified VirtualDisk object.
+Gets the StorageSubSystem associated with the specified VirtualDisk object.
 The Virtual Disk CIM object is exposed by the Get-VirtualDisk cmdlet.

 ```yaml